St Clare's has a rich history behind its community stemming from the opening in 1993.

 The Character and Strength of Clare

-The St Clare's community is permeated with Gospel values lived and celebrated throughout the school year.
+The St Clare's community will be permeated with gospel values lived and celebrated throughout the school year.

-A competent team of staff has professional learning at its core.
-The team provides quality teaching and learning, through a diverse use of teaching strategies, which serves the St Clare's community.
+A competent team of staff will have professional learning at its core.
+The team will provide quality teaching and learning, through a diverse use of teaching strategies, which will serve the St Clare's community.

-The learning environment at St Clare's fosters, values and enhances student achievement and a strong work ethic.
+The learning environment at St Clare's will foster, value and enhance student achievement and a strong work ethic.

 Pastoral Wellbeing of the Clare Community

-St Clare's continues to provide a supportive and welcoming environment for the holistic wellbeing of staff, students and families.
+St Clare's will continue to provide a supportive and welcoming environment for the holistic wellbeing of staff, students and families.

-St Clare's continues to strive to be a well-organised and efficient school of staff, students and parents.
+St Clare's will continue to strive to be a well organised and efficient school, staff, students and parents.

 To provide excellence in education: